Should You Refinance an FHA Loan to a VA Loan?

 For some property owners, taking out an FHA loan to buy their home and refinancing through the VA later may have been the plan all along.

-VA mortgages have fewer fixed guidelines than many other types of programs.
-This means that each lender sets its own minimum borrower criteria for VA loans, which are often more restrictive than those for an FHA loan.
+VA mortgages have fewer fixed guidelines than many other loan types, meaning each lender sets its own minimum borrower criteria — which are often more restrictive than FHA requirements.

-For borrowers with a lower credit score or higher level of existing debt, it might make sense to purchase a home with a 3.5% down FHA loan and then refinance with the VA once their financial situation has improved.
-However, someone eligible for both loans will generally be better off going VA for their initial purchase.
+For borrowers with a lower credit score or higher level of existing debt, it might make sense to purchase with a 3.5% down FHA loan and then refinance into a VA loan once their financial situation improves.
+That said, borrowers who are eligible for both programs will generally be better off going VA from the start.

 4 Drawbacks of Refinancing From an FHA to a VA Mortgage

-Despite having several advantages over VA loans, some drawbacks exist when refinancing with a VA mortgage.
-Some of the most impactful may include the:
+Despite having several advantages over FHA loans, there are some real drawbacks to consider when refinancing into a VA mortgage:

 1. VA Funding Fee for Refinances

-VA loans do not require mortgage insurance like FHA loans.
+VA loans do not require mortgage insurance like FHA loans do.
 However, there is an upfront VA funding fee, typically 2.15% of the new loan amount.

 Repeat VA borrowers face a funding fee of 3.3%.
-Homeowners with a service-connected disability may be able to waive this cost.
+Homeowners with a service-connected disability may be able to waive this cost entirely.

-While the funding fee can add a considerable expense to the process, remember that refinancing with another FHA loan would incur an upfront mortgage insurance premium (UFMIP) of 1.75% – nearly as much as the VA upfront fee.
+While the funding fee adds a notable expense, keep in mind that refinancing with another FHA loan would also incur an upfront mortgage insurance premium (UFMIP) of 1.75% — nearly as much as the VA upfront fee.

 2. Closing Costs on a VA Refinance

-In addition to the funding fee, there are other costs associated with refinancing your loan.
-It’s not uncommon for total closing costs on an FHA to VA loan refinance to run 3% to 5% of the amount borrowed, or even higher in some cases.
+In addition to the funding fee, total closing costs on an FHA to VA loan refinance often run 3% to 5% of the amount borrowed — sometimes higher.

-It may be possible to roll closing costs into your loan, but this would mean paying long-term interest on the added balance.
-With some negotiation, some VA loan lenders may offer lender credits to cover expenses in exchange for a marginally higher interest rate.
+It may be possible to roll closing costs into your loan, though this means paying long-term interest on the added balance.
+Some VA lenders may also offer lender credits to cover expenses in exchange for a marginally higher interest rate.

 3. Cash-Out Refinance Is Your Only VA Option